Mind MGMT The Psychic Espionage Board Game Review

 Set Up

 There is a training mission to learn the game, and then the full game.
-If you are playing the training mission, you are pretty much done for set-up.
+If you are playing the training mission, you are pretty much done with the setup.
 Just block off the last two spaces on the time track to make a shorter game.
 You are now ready to go.

-In the full game there are a few more steps.
+In the full game, there are a few more steps.
 You will now give five mayhem pieces to place on the board.
-These block movement between squares, and can be placed anywhere on the board, just not next to each other.
+These pieces block movement between squares and can be placed anywhere on the board, just not next to each other.

 How to Win

-Players will now take it in turns to complete their mission.
-For the player playing at Mind MGMT, they need to move onto spaces that match their feature cards to make nine or twelve recruits, depending on if this is the training or full game.
+Players will now take turns to complete their mission.
+For the player playing at Mind MGMT, they need to move onto spaces that match their feature cards to recruit nine or twelve agents, depending on whether this is the training or full game.
 Each location they move onto that has a matching feature will add one to their goal.
-They can move one space each turn, and every other turn, when they move the time piece onto a red time spot, you must declare how many recruits you have made in your last two turns.
-If you ever reach your goal, the game immediately ends and you win.
+They can move one space each turn, and every other turn, when they move the timepiece onto a red time spot, you must declare how many recruits you have made in your last two turns.
+If you ever reach your goal, the game immediately ends, and you win.

 The rogue agents are simply trying to find you.
-If they ever play a 'reveal' card on a space that the player playing as Mind MGMT is on the same time, the game immediately ends and the rogue agents collectively win.
-If the rogue agents fail to find the player acting as Mind MGMT, and the Mind MGMT player fails to reach their recruiting goal, but the time runs out, Mind MGMT win.
+If they ever play a 'reveal' card on a space where the player playing as Mind MGMT is at the same time, the game immediately ends, and the rogue agents collectively win.
+If the rogue agents fail to find the player acting as Mind MGMT, and the Mind MGMT player fails to reach their recruiting goal, but the time runs out, Mind MGMT wins.

 How to Play

-On the rogue agents turn, they can activate any two of their characters.
+On the rogue agents' turn, they can activate any two of their characters.
 They can all move one or two spaces and then carry out one action.
-This could be to move to a location, pick one of the two features there, and then ask the Mind MGMT player if they have at any point, been on any location with this specific feature.
+This could be to move to a location, pick one of the two features there, and then ask the Mind MGMT player if they have at any point been on any location with this specific feature.
 If this has happened, the Mind MGMT player now needs to place one footprint token on any one of these locations they had been on.
-If they had visited more than one location with this feature during their previous movement they can put the footprint token on either one.
+If they had visited more than one location with this feature during their previous movement, they can put the footprint token on either one.
 It does not have to be the most recent.
 But this will start to build a path for the rogue agents to follow.
-Each space has two features on so sometimes Mind MGMT visit features they don't want or need too in their desire to reach other features.
-Or, perhaps it was just on their way.
-Or, maybe its one of the three features they are chasing?
+Each space has two features, so sometimes Mind MGMT visits features they don't want or need to in their desire to reach other features.
+Or perhaps it was just on their way.
+Or maybe it's one of the three features they are chasing?

 Are you prepared?
 OK, read on.